kinjames/bakery/README.md

 The order page is going  to be used for ordering pasteriess the checkout page wwill have a place where your coupons can be redeemed

+the more you buy, the more points you get and after sometime the points can be used to buy pastries